 Fishing Pressure – Zip.
 While I don’t want to give away any specific information on the exact areas we fished, I will say that it is not out of Hopedale, which is easily the most heavily fished area south of the city, and by most standards fishing pressure is minimal even in that region.
 Alternatively, Eleven uses two anchorages based on the West Bank.
 They use one anchorage when nice stretches of weather are forecasted.
 That anchorage quite literally puts you one minute from the fishing, and another anchorage located slightly inland by 30 minutes that offers protection from the winds, and one that provides perfect sleeping conditions for the guests.
 The beauty of this area is that there is almost zero fishing pressure, a true advantage of a live-aboard operation.
 In three days of fishing, our two boats saw only one other skiff out fishing.
 When you look at the images shot from the drone, you realize that there is more fishy water that you have all to yourself than one person could fish in a lifetime.

-Fishing the Marsh in Fall/Winter – Essentially, you need to know two things; one is that fall and winter is when the biggest redfish flood the marsh, making sight-fishing for giant fish in skinny water a reality.
+Fishing the March in Fall/Winter – Essentially, you need to know two things; one is that fall and winter is when the biggest redfish flood the marsh, making sight-fishing for giant fish in skinny water a reality.
 Secondly, its fall/winter, and you’ll need to dress accordingly.
-Fall/winter fishing just about anywhere means there is an ebb and flow to cold fronts, and arriving prepared for cooler weather is a must.
+Fall/winter fishing just about anywhere means there are an ebb and flow to cold fronts, and arriving prepared for cooler weather is a must.
 Layers.
 That’s what will make each day comfortable, no matter what.
 A long-sleeved high-performance fishing t-shirt with a light fleece over it, a puff jacket, and a rain jacket over that make running in a skiff easy peasy.
 Bring rain pants too for all-day comfort.
 I had a wool beanie and a pair of warm socks.
 With temps ranging from the mid-forties at dawn to low seventies in the afternoon, layers of clothing made it all comfortable.
 You can bring your fishing gear if you want, but I’ve never been on an Eleven trip where the best of gear wasn’t available in spades.

 2020 Trips on the Outpost in Louisiana – Don’t wait.
 As I write this, there is very very limited space for the fall/winter 2020 season.
 If you have a group of four and want to do this trip, please call me right away, and I’ll see what is available for dates for the coming season or book you for 2021.
-Trips are typically four-nights and four days with a half-day fishing on arrival followed by three full days of fishing, and a half-day on departure.
+Trips are typically four-nights and four days with half-day fishing on arrival followed by three full days of fishing, and a half-day on departure.
 You’ll need to pack nothing but fishing apparel for a trip aboard the Outpost; Eleven provides everything from a gear standpoint.